After a friend insisted (like a madman) that I should travel, I picked up a random destination and went abroad for the first time.

 But not for so long because the fucker from the day before wanted something again.

 You remember the guy I was telling you about, from the night before, right?
 The one that was whining about the fact that I was sleeping in his bed and not mine.

 Well, these beds were in the same room, like 3 meters away one of another.

 It was 22:30 and this guy wakes me up and tells me that’s not my bed and I have to move.
-I thought he’s joking and I said that we talked about the same situation the last night.
+I thought he’s joking and I said that we talked about the same situation the night before.

 Suddenly, he started yelling.

 I was surprised and, at the same time, too tired of this idiot and his nonsense.
 So I moved on and left the poor bastard in his own close-minded perspective.

 I remember being able to fall asleep around 00:15 and he wasn’t in his bed.
 When I woke up the next morning, almost at 8:00 AM, he wasn’t in his bed either.
 It looked like he didn’t even sleep there.

 The second day